EdDataScienceEES/tutorial-orla03/index.md

 3. To be able to understand the difference between confidence intervals and prediction intervals.
 4. To be able to use visualisation techniques to interpret the intervals.

+### Learning Outcome

+I can find confidence intervals and visualise these using `ggplot2`.
+Further to this, I can then analyse how widths change depending on significance levels.

 #### <a href="#section1"> 1.
 Introduction </a>
 ##### <a href="#section1.1"> 1.1 Prerequisites </a>
 ##### <a href="#section1.2"> 1.2 Understanding Confidence Intervals </a>